-It's hard to believe that the 2016 holiday shopping season is winding down.
-It's been a great season so far for our clients and we've been busy working on some great new changes for next year as we get ready to wrap up the year.
+The 2016 holiday shopping season is in full swing.
+It’s been a great season so far and we’ve been busy working on some great changes for our clients that will take place next year.

-It's been great sharing some tips with you throughout this holiday season and we hope they've been helpful.
-In case you missed any of them, here's a recap of a couple of key takeaways from the top holiday season tips from 2016:
+We’ve really enjoyed sharing some tips with you and hope they’ve been helpful.
+In case you missed any of them, here’s a recap of some key takeaways.

 - Personalized product recommendations take the shopping experience to the next level by incorporating individual shopping behavior and preferences into the recommendation strategy.

-- Being creative about incorporating relevant content such as user guides or relevant blog posts into the shopping experience can lead to increases in conversion and customer satisfaction.
+- Being creative about incorporating relevant content such as user guides or on-topic blog posts into the shopping experience can lead to increased conversions and customer satisfaction.

-- Organize and merchandise your products for holiday shopping, Turn your everyday categories into mini gift shops and highlight popular items for gift recipients such as "Gifts for Women."
+- Organize and merchandise your products with the themes of gift giving.
+Turn your everyday categories into mini gift shops and highlight popular items for specific recipients such as “Gifts for Women.”

-- Tips for Improving the Customer Experience After Code Freeze Hits
+Tips for Improving the Customer Experience Even During A Code Freeze

-- Use that search data you've been tracking to implement meaningful changes to search results and faceted navigation
+- Use the search data you’ve been tracking to implement meaningful changes to search results and faceted navigation.

-- Monitor customer calls and social media activity and look for opportunities to increase the clarity of offers by changing messaging on your website.
+- Monitor customer calls and social media activity and look for opportunities to increase the quality of the messaging on your website.

-- 5 Tips for Managing Holiday Season Out-of-Stocks
+Tips for Managing Holiday Season Out Of Stock Issues

-- Before busy season even starts, identify alternatives for items at risk of selling out before the holidays are over.
+- Before busy season even starts, identify alternative products for visitors to purchase in lieu of items that could sell out during the holidays.

-- Offer the ability to check in-store product availability to avoid "surprising" your brick and mortar customers.
+- Offer the ability to check in-store product inventories to avoid surprising your brick and mortar customers.